dougkerr/ftp_upload-1/FTP_Upload/doc/Installation.md

 (or other convenient place).

-1. Change to the FTP_Upload/configupload directory within the tree of extracted files, and run the script `configupload.sh` as root.
-E.g.,
+1. Change to the FTP_Upload/configupload directory within the tree of extracted files, and run the script `configupload.sh` using the `sudo` command, and type your password if requested.
+For example,

         cd ftp_upload-master/FTP_Upload/configupload
         sudo sh configupload.sh